 Paella is a rice dish that originated in Valencia, Spain.
 Saffron, a spice derived from crocus flowers, is one of the main seasonings.
 In addition to making the rice yellow, it has a distinct flavor that’s a bit like honey.
 It’s very expensive, but it doesn’t take much of it to flavor a dish.
 And it’s so delicious in this recipe for vegan paella with olives and artichokes!

-In addition to the floral sweetness of saffron, this vegan vegetable paella recipe uses smoked paprika and lots of garlic.
+In addition to the floral sweetness of saffron, this vegan olive and artichoke paella recipe uses smoked paprika and lots of garlic.
 Instead of using Bomba rice, this recipe uses sushi rice (or Calrose rice).
 It works magically.

 A few things…

 - ・Since you are just making this paella on the stove, use a large, flat skillet to get the job done.
 Avoid cast iron, because it gets too hot.